Assistant Professor

 Davis, CA 95616

 I am interested in using large-scale, granular sources of data, and statistical and machine learning methods, to measure and study human behavior.
-Much of my work uses non-traditional data, such as those from mobile phones and satellite imagery, to study problems in crime and conflict.
-My current research is focused on estimating the social and economic consequences of violent conflict in the developing world.
+My current research is focused on global public health and estimating the social and economic consequences of violent conflict.

-I am originally from Singapore and was previously a government statistician at the Department of Statistics, which is part of the Ministry of Trade and Industry.
+I am originally from Singapore and was previously a government statistician at the Department of Statistics.
 I also spent some time at J.P.
 Morgan Chase as a quantitative modeler.

 Publications

 Yury Elena Garcia Puerta, Miryam Elizabeth Villa-Perez, Kuang Li, Xiao Hui Tai, Luis A. Trejo, Maria L. Daza–Torres, J. Cricelio Montesinos-Lopez and Miriam Nuno.
 Wildfires and Social Media Discourse: Exploring Mental Health and Emotional Well-Being Through Twitter.
 Frontiers in Public Health.
-2024 (in press).
+2024.

 Arogya Koirala, Suraj R. Nair and Xiao Hui Tai.
 Mapping Opium Poppy Cultivation: Socioeconomic Insights from Satellite Imagery.
 ACM Journal on Computing and Sustainable Societies.
 2024.
 [Code] Early versions: 4th ACM SIGCAS Conference on Computing and Sustainable Societies (COMPASS ’21) (poster track); 27th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD ’21), Workshop on Humanitarian Mapping